gradle/actions/docs/setup-gradle.md

 You can specify any number of fixed paths or patterns to include or exclude.
 File pattern support is documented at https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#patterns-to-match-file-paths.

-### Remove unused files from Gradle User Home before saving to the cache

-The Gradle User Home directory tends to grow over time.
-When you switch to a new Gradle wrapper version or upgrade a dependency version the old files are not automatically and immediately removed.
-While this can make sense in a local environment, in a GitHub Actions environment it can lead to ever-larger Gradle User Home cache entries being saved and restored.

-See [Enabling cache cleanup](#enabling-cache-cleanup) for a mechanism to mitigate this problem.

 ### Disable local build-cache when remote build-cache is available